top of page

 In autumn, the weather is often relatively calm all the way to the middle of October

-Winter photography in Iceland
+Winter landscape photography in Iceland

 Jökulsárlón glacier lagoon northern lights, Aurora borealis